- Home

 General Plan Advisory Committee (GPAC) meetings and material

-To view past agendas, staff reports, and presentations for Plan Morro Bay materials presented to the GPAC, either click the link to the left or click here.
+To view past agendas, staff reports, and presentations for Plan Morro Bay materials presented to the GPAC, either click the link to the left or click here General Plan Advisory Committee (GPAC) meetings and material General Plan Advisory Committee (GPAC) meetings and material.